 Region: North West

-Here the meandering pathways provide a scenic green corridor for walkers and cyclists and the rich grassland is a great place for children to play, whilst an area of heathland provides a haven for wildlife – in particular, birds.
+At Ashton's Field in Walkden, Salford, the meandering pathways provide a scenic green corridor for walkers and cyclists and the rich grassland is a great place for children to play, whilst an area of heathland provides a haven for wildlife, especially butterflies and birds.
+There are benches to sit on and relax and a lock system installation, which is reference to the underground canal system which was the park's past identity.
+This park is a haven in the middle of a busy urban setting, with links to the Linnyshaw Loopline - part of the green corridor network in Salford.

-This charming space is a vital green haven within a predominantly built up urban area.
+This peaceful space is a vital green haven within a predominantly built up urban area.
 Unusually the site has four blue canal locks but no canal!
 Or that’s to say no visible canal.
-The ornamental locks are a tribute to the Underground Duke of Bridgewater canal which runs underneath the site.
+The ornamental locks are a tribute to the underground canals built by pioneering civil engineer James Brindley for the Duke of Bridgewater in the 18th century.

 Cleggs Lane, Walkden, Salford, Greater Manchester, M38 9PU

 Site size: 8 hectares

 Limited parking for three cars

 Surfaced paths and gates allow disabled access.